Breast cancer statistics

 Breast cancer and people of Ashkenazi Jewish descent

-Changes in the BRCA1 and BRCA2 genes that are associated with breast cancer risk occur in nearly 1 out of 40 people of Ashkenazi Jewish descent, according to Sharsheret, a national nonprofit working to serve Jewish people and their families dealing with a breast cancer diagnosis or risk.
-This is nearly 10 times the likelihood of finding one of these gene changes in the general population, putting Jewish families at an especially high risk for hereditary breast and ovarian cancer.
-(Sharsheret, 2022)
+Changes on the BRCA1 and BRCA2 genes that are associated with breast cancer risk occur in nearly one out of 40 people of Ashkenazi Jewish descent, according to Sharsheret, a national nonprofit working to serve Jewish people and their families dealing with a breast cancer diagnosis or risk.

 Breast cancer and Hispanic or Latina women

-While breast cancer incidence is lower for Hispanic women than it is for women in other racial and ethnic groups in the US, it’s the leading cause of cancer-related death in these women due to lower rates of lung cancer mortality.
+While breast cancer incidence is lower for Hispanic women than it is for women in other racial and ethnic groups in the U.S., it’s the leading cause of cancer-related death in these women due to lower rates of lung cancer mortality.

-A 2023 study found that Hispanic or Latina women are diagnosed at an average age of more than 7 years younger than white women.
+A 2023 study found that Hispanic or Latina women are diagnosed at an average age that’s more than 7 years younger than white women.
 While white women are diagnosed at an average age of 64.5 years, Hispanic or Latina women are diagnosed at an average age of 57.2 years.
-Researchers also found that Hispanic women were least likely of any racial or ethnic group to have received a breast cancer screening before their diagnosis.
+Researchers also found that Hispanic women were least likely of any racial or ethnic group to have received a breast cancer screening before their diagnoses.

 Hispanic women are also more likely to be diagnosed with metastatic breast cancer than white or Asian and Pacific Islander women.